FluxML/FastAI.jl/docs/discovery.md

 # Discovery

 As you may have seen in [the introduction](./introduction.md), FastAI.jl makes it possible to train models in just 5 lines of code.
-However, if you have a task in mind, you need to know what datasets you can train on and if there are convenience learning method constructors.
-For example, the introduction loads the `"imagenette2-160"` dataset and uses [`ImageClassificationSingle`](#) to construct a learning method.
+However, if you have a task in mind, you need to know what datasets you can train on and if there are convenience learning task constructors.
+For example, the introduction loads the `"imagenette2-160"` dataset and uses [`ImageClassificationSingle`](#) to construct a learning task.
 Now what if, instead of classifying an image into one class, we want to classify every single pixel into a class (semantic segmentation)?
-Now we need a dataset with pixel-level annotations and a learning method that can process those segmentation masks.
+Now we need a dataset with pixel-level annotations and a learning task that can process those segmentation masks.

 For finding both, we can make use of `Block`s.
 A `Block` represents a kind of data, for example images, labels or keypoints.
 For supervised learning tasks, we have an input block and a target block.
 If we wanted to classify whether 2D images contain a cat or a dog, we could use the blocks `(Image{2}(), Label(["cat", "dog"]))`, while for semantic segmentation, we'll have an input `Image` block and a target [`Mask`](#) block.